Emergency tourniquet: Mechanical characteristics of emergency tourniquet devices

+Most commercial tourniquets cost in the range from $30-$50 (USD).
 Results from laboratory and field testing suggest that windlass and pneumatic mechanisms are effective where other systems fail due to excessive pain, slipping, inadequate force, or mechanical failure.

 Pressure gradients

-Pressure underneath a tourniquet cuff is not evenly distributed, with the highest pressures localized around the cuff centerline and decreasing to zero near the cuff edges.
+Pressure underneath a tourniquet cuff is not evenly distributed, with the highest pressures localized around the cuff center line and decreasing to zero near the cuff edges.
 A high rate of change of pressure across the cuff width, or a high cuff pressure gradient, is a leading cause of nerve and muscle injury from tourniquet use.
 Tourniquets with wider straps or cuffs, especially those with pneumatic actuation in contrast to mechanical force, distribute pressure more evenly and produce lower pressure gradients.
 They are therefore more likely to stop bleeding and less likely to cause damage to underlying tissue, in addition to being significantly less painful than tourniquets with narrow straps and bands.
-Overpressure protection in certain emergency tourniquets also help to prevent excessive force from damaging the limb.
+Over pressure protection in certain emergency tourniquets also help to prevent excessive force from damaging the limb.